sje30/eglen2015/reviews1/response1.md

 colours.

-> 1.5) Why do you present the results for functional independence ?
+> \defr{R1.5} Why do you present the results for functional
+> independence ?

-I have expanded on the reasons for the three examples and explain functional independence is the "null hypothesis" for no interactions, to be compared against cases when interactions must exist \rpref{R1.5}.
+I have expanded on the reasons for the three examples and explain functional independence is the "null hypothesis" for no interactions, to be compared against cases when interactions must exist \lastref.

-> 1.6) According to Fig. 6 you reject random for distances between 100
+> \defr{R1.6} According to Fig. 6 you reject random for distances between 100
 > and 150.
 Please discuss.

-I have added a note to this point in the text \rpref{R1.6}.
+I have added a note to this point in the text \lastref.
 However, the departure from the envelope is very small and could also be driven simply be small amounts of noise in the original data.
 In my experience, these deviations are relatively minor.

-> 1.7) In order to avoid confusion among readers, please precise
+> \defr{R1.7} In order to avoid confusion among readers, please precise
 > difference between independence and random labelling.

-I have clarified this \rpref{R1.7}.
+I have clarified this \lastref.

-> 1.8) Fig. 7: By simulating CSR, you may construct confidence
+> \defr{R1.8} Fig. 7: By simulating CSR, you may construct confidence
 > interval.

 In Figure 7B, there is no model to simulate CSR, and hence to